How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Introduction

 \section{Introduction}

-The progress of multi-modal vision-language models has been phenomenal in recent years \citep{Ramesh2021-dalle-paper,stable-diffusion-model-paper,GAN-paper-1}, much of which can be attributed to the availability of large-scale pretraining datasets like LAION \citep{laion-5b-paper}.
-These datasets consist of semi-curated image-text pairs scraped from Common Crawl, which leads to the inclusion of explicit, copyrighted, and licensed material \citep{washington-post-AI-artist,washington-post-AI-porn,verge-getty-sues-Stability-AI,timnit-paper-impact-on-artists,birhane2021multimodal}.
-Training models on such images may be problematic because text-to-image models can \textit{imitate} --- generate images with highly recognizable features --- concepts from their training data \citep{somepalli-diffusion-model-copying,carlini2023-extracting-from-diffusion-model}. \ This behavior has both legal and ethical implications, such as copyright infringements as well as privacy violations of individuals whose images are present in the training data without consent.
-In fact, a large group of artists sued Stability AI, developers of the widely-used text-to-image models, alleging that the company's models generated images that distinctly replicated their artistic styles \citep{artists-sued-SD}.
+The progress of text-to-image models in recent years \citep{Ramesh2021-dalle-paper,stable-diffusion-model-paper,GAN-paper-1,yao2025sv4d} is much attributed to the availability of large-scale pretraining datasets like LAION \citep{laion-5b-paper}.
+These datasets consist of semi-curated image-text pairs scraped from Common Crawl, which leads to the inclusion of explicit, copyrighted, and private material \citep{washington-post-AI-artist,washington-post-AI-porn,verge-getty-sues-Stability-AI,timnit-paper-impact-on-artists,birhane2021multimodal}.
+Training models on such images may be problematic because text-to-image models can \textit{imitate} --- generate images with highly recognizable features from their training data \citep{somepalli-diffusion-model-copying,carlini2023-extracting-from-diffusion-model}. \ This behavior has both legal and ethical implications, such as copyright infringements as well as privacy violations of individuals whose images are present in the training data without consent, that has led to several lawsuits by artists against such model providers \citep{artists-sued-SD}.

-Previous work has focused on detecting when generated images imitate training images \citep{somepalli-diffusion-model-copying,carlini2023-extracting-from-diffusion-model}, and its mitigation \citep{somepalli2023understanding-and-mitigating,Ben-zhao2023-glaze}.
-In particular, researchers found that duplicate images increase the chance of memorization and imitation.
-However, the relation between a concept's prevalence in the training data and the model's ability to imitate it remains unexplored.
+Previous work proposed methods for detecting when models memorize training images \citep{somepalli-diffusion-model-copying,carlini2023-extracting-from-diffusion-model}, and mitigation techniques \citep{somepalli2023understanding-and-mitigating,Ben-zhao2023-glaze}.
+For instance, researchers found that duplicate images increase the chance of memorization.
+Typically, \textit{memorization} refers to the replication of a specific training image.
+Instead of measuring \textit{memorization}, we focus on \textit{imitation} - a broader and under-explored sense of memorization, where a concept is recognizable from a generated image.